 It was the last group that scared Aunt Mary most.
 She had to admit she just wasn’t young enough or physically well enough to cope with threats from stronger, more powerful people.

 “What kind of threats?”
 Shannon was asking.

-“Mr Farts explained to me the importance of not getting management offside as they tended to respond faster ti panic button alarms for people who toed the line.”
+“Mr Farts explained to me the importance of not getting management offside as they tended to respond faster to panic button alarms for people who toed the line.”

 Aunt Mary explained that each unit was equipped with two panic buttons, one in the bedroom and one in the bathroom.
 Each resident was also given a panic button they could wear around their necks if necessary.
-These were especially useful to those who suffered from blackouts.
 Once pushed, the panic button, also known as Vital Call, would sound an alarm in the manager’s office and unit.
 The manager would then investigate, using a master key to gain access to the unit, and call an ambulance if necessary.

 The master key was another cause for concern for Aunt Mary as her informers had told her about reports of stolen property from units when the owners were away.
-There never appeared to be an obvious break in.
-These thefts were not reported to police, people were just too scared.
+There never appeared to be an obvious break-in.
+These thefts were not reported to the police, people were just too scared.

-Aunt Mary went on to describe a time she actually saw the managers enter the unit of a woman who’d died the day before, carrying out furniture, sheets, towels and ornaments.
+Aunt Mary went on to describe a time she actually saw the managers enter the unit of a woman who’d died the day before.
+They were removing furniture, sheets, towels and ornaments.
 When she asked what they were doing with the items she was told they would pack them for her family.
 On investigation, she discovered the woman had no living relatives.

 “I would have informed the authorities there and then but it was pointed out to me I had not seen the woman’s will and had no proof they were doing anything wrong,” Aunt Mary explained.